GOKOP/markdown-website/README.md

 	(to avoid unnecessary vulnerabilites)
 	so this program is not a very good option if you want image galeries or something like that.
 * **HTTPS** - you can serve your website on HTTP, HTTPS, both or neither.
-	If you choose to only serve on HTTPS, HTTP port will be used to redirect connections to HTTPS.
 	If you choose neither then the program will exit.
+	If you only enable HTTPS connections you can choose to redirect HTTP traffic to HTTPS with status either 301 or 302.
+	You can also choose not to.

 ## Planned features